stefanverhoeff/friends-map/README.md

   - Facebook object
   - Map object with friend displaying power
 - Location+zoomLevel in the URL, so on reload you still have the same map
+- Promotion ideas:
+  - Nice design
+  - Facebook Like and Share buttons
+  - Feedback submission
+- Get some A/B tests working:
+  - Clustering vs Not clustering
+- Optimize:
+  - Cache city lookups
+    - ~Only call once~
+    - Even cache in localstorage for ultraspeed?